WORK ACCIDENTSWork Injury

 TPD benefits are intended to provide compensation for any partial disability resulting from your work injury.
 This may apply to your injury if your doctor has released you to return to work with restrictions.
 The amount of TPD benefits you receive will depend on the severity of your impairment and how it affects your earning capacity.

-CONTACT THE LAW OFFICE OF LONG & GREEENBERGCall us today, e-mail us or leave a message
+CONTACT THE LAW OFFICE OF HEATHER A. LONGCall us today, e-mail us or leave a message

 Get a free callback